DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Numbers in Different Bases.md

 $${(abcd)_x = a(x^3) +b(x^2)+c(x^1)+d(x^0) = (efgh)_{10}}$$

 Here, *abcd* can be of any length and the value of the power of x will change accordingly.
+This method will give you the number in decimal from any number system.

-So, to convert a number from any base to decimal, the method above is used
+## Converting